 Several months earlier, while at the Dior exhibition, Ana took some sneaky photos of a dress she fell in love with and wanted as her wedding outfit.
 She got it made in a teal coloured silk in two days by an extremely dexterous seamstress.

 My outfit was off-the-rack Matičevski.
 My bridesmaid suggested the designer, and my sister ended up picking the winning outfit.

 We hadn’t been to the registry before.
-As marriage equality wasn’t yet legal, we had originally applied for that romantic ‘legal status only’ available to us at the time of a registered relationship and our invitations went out under the non-descriptive offer to “come help us celebrate our relationship”.
-The legislation passed for same-sex marriage and we managed to squeeze in a change of status to a wedding.
+As marriage equality wasn’t yet legal, we had initially applied for that romantic ‘legal status only’ available to us at the time of a registered relationship, and our invitations went out under the non-descriptive offer to “come to help us celebrate our relationship.”
+The legislation passed for same-sex marriage, and we managed to squeeze in a change of status to a wedding.

 The room the ceremony was held in dictated the number of guests we could invite (50), which ended up being the perfect amount.
 It really was our nearest and dearest, sans a few relatives who are overseas and couldn’t travel.

 Friends of ours own Bad Frankie, and it was really exciting to share it with people who had yet to go there.
 The same friends told us about Rupert on Rupert, which we went to, loved the food and vibe, and booked the venue as soon as was possible.